Short Bio

 Post-stroke:

-I always followed politics but mostly avoided getting involved with any political party.
-I once dabbled with the Green Party – I fell out with them eventually but they indicate broadly where my sympathy lies.
+I have followed politics since forever, but mostly avoided getting involved with any political party.
+I once dabbled with the Green Party – I fell out with them eventually (over Brexit) but that indicates broadly where my beliefs lie.

-I penned a more detailed biography when I started the blog, in 2017.
-Please bear in mind its age if you choose to read.
-I no longer maintain the page.
+I penned a more detailed biography when I first started the blog back in 2017.
+Please bear in mind the page’s age, also that it is no longer maintained.